 - Timing Advance Command: This field indicates whether the TA is valid for the LTM target cell (i.e. the SpCell corresponding to the target configuration indicated by Target Configuration ID field).
 If the value of this field is set to FFF, this field indicates that no valid timing adjustment is available for the PTAG of the LTM target cell; Otherwise, this field indicates the index value TA used to control the amount of timing adjustment that the MAC entity has to apply in TS 38.213 [6], and that the UE can skip the Random Access procedure for this LTM cell switch.
 The length of the field is 12 bits;

-- TCI state ID: This field indicates and activates the TCI state for the LTM target cell (i.e. the SpCell of the target configuration indicated by the Target Configuration ID field).
+- TCI state ID: This field indicates and activates (or only indicates the TCI state for the LTM target cell if the TCI state had been activated by the Candidate Cell TCI States Activation/Deactivation MAC CE) the TCI state for the LTM target cell (i.e. the SpCell of the target configuration indicated by the Target Configuration ID field).
 The TCI state is identified by TCI-StateId in ltm-DL-OrJointTCI-StateToAddModList as specified in TS 38.331 [5].
 If the value of unifiedTCI-StateType in the configuration indicated by Target Configuration ID field is joint, this field is for joint TCI state, otherwise, this field is for downlink TCI state.
 The length of the field is 7 bits;

-- UL TCI state ID: This field indicates and activates the uplink TCI state for the LTM target cell (i.e. the SpCell of the target configuration indicated by the Target Configuration ID field).
+- UL TCI state ID: This field indicates and activates (or only indicates the TCI state for the LTM target cell if the TCI state had been activated by the Candidate Cell TCI States Activation/Deactivation MAC CE) the uplink TCI state for the LTM target cell (i.e. the SpCell of the target configuration indicated by the Target Configuration ID field).
 The most significant bits of UL TCI state ID are considered as reserved bits and the remainder 6 bits indicate the TCI-UL-StateId in ltm-UL-TCI-StatesToAddModList as specified in TS 38.331 [5].
 This field is included if the value of unifiedTCI-StateType in the configuration indicated by Target Configuration ID field is separate.
 The length of the field is 8 bits;

 - C: This field indicates the presence of the contention-free Random Access Resources fields.
 If the value of this field is set to 1, the following fields are present, including Random Access Preamble index field, S/U field, SS/PBCH index field and PRACH Mask index field.
 If the value of this field is set to 0, Random Access Preamble index field, SS/PBCH index field and PRACH Mask index field are absent, and S/U field is considered as Reserved field.